 Alignment with Existing Community Plans: The proposed project aligns with the County of Mendocino Strategic Plan 2022-2027, the Sonoma Mendocino Economic Development District's Comprehensive Economic Development Strategy (CEDS), and the Redwood RISE Regional Roadmap by addressing key objectives related to infrastructure improvement, economic development, and community well-being.
-The project supports the County's goal of fostering inclusive and sustainable development by improving safety at Whale Gulch School, a critical public facility in a rural, low-income community.
-This initiative directly enhances the safety and educational environment for students and staff, which aligns with the County's strategic priorities of improving public health and safety.
+The project supports the County's goal of fostering inclusive and sustainable development by improving safety and accessibility at Whale Gulch School, a critical public facility in a rural, low-income community.
+This initiative directly enhances the safety, educational environment, and accessibility for students and staff, which aligns with the County's strategic priorities of improving public health and safety.

-The fire alarm expansion work aligns with CEDS' focus on investing in rural infrastructure to promote economic resilience.
-By providing a safe school environment, the project contributes to economic stability and supports long-term community development.
+This project aligns with CEDS's focus on investing in rural infrastructure to promote economic resilience.
+By providing a safe, ADA-compliant school environment, the project contributes to economic stability and supports long-term community development.
 The Redwood RISE Regional Roadmap emphasizes collaboration between public and private stakeholders to strengthen regional economies.
-This project exemplifies such collaboration, with MCOE, Leggett Valley Unified School District, and the Whale Gulch School Education Association working together to engage community members and stakeholders in the planning process, ensuring the project reflects local needs and priorities.
-This alignment highlights how the project not only addresses immediate safety concerns but also lays the groundwork for sustained economic growth and community well-being in the region.
+This project exemplifies such collaboration, with MCOE and Leggett Valley Unified School District working together to engage community members and stakeholders in the planning process, ensuring the project reflects local needs and priorities.
+This alignment highlights how the project not only addresses immediate safety and accessibility concerns but also lays the groundwork for sustained economic growth and community well-being in the region.